wp-plugins/bulletproof-security/readme.txt

 all other visitors to the website.

 WordPress is already very secure, but every website, no matter what type of platform it is built on should be using a secure .htaccess file as a standard website security measure.
-The maintenance mode - 503 "Website Under Maintenance" - was originally added as an afterthought, but has proven to be a huge time saver for me personally as a website developer.

-BulletProof Security .45.1 - BPS .45.1 has new additional security measures and features added, plus a new system information page.
-BPS .45.1 now looks like a complete security and system information Command Center wrapped up in a nice looking package.
-Enjoy!
+Additional website security measures and features added as of version .45.1, plus a new system information page.

 * If you are upgrading from a previous version - download the existing BulletProof /htaccess folder and /backup folder first before upgrading if you made customizations or modifications to any of the BPS files.
-* NEW jQuery UI Tabbed Menu with CSS Hover Menu Buttons - see screenshot
+* jQuery UI Tabbed Menu with CSS Hover Menu Buttons - see screenshot
-* NEW Message Display System
+* Message Display System
-* NEW v wp-config.php is .htaccess protected by BPS .45.1 - new code in the .htaccess files
+* wp-config.php is .htaccess protected by BPS .45.2 - new code added to the .htaccess files
-* NEW v WordPress Database Errors Are Turned Off - Verification of DB errors off and function insurance
+* WordPress Database Errors Are Turned Off - Verification of DB errors off and function insurance
-* NEW v WordPress Version Is Not Displayed / Not Shown - WordPress version is removed
+* WordPress Version Is Not Displayed / Not Shown - WordPress version is removed
-* NEW v WP Generator Meta Tag Removed From The WordPress Core
+* WP Generator Meta Tag Removed From The WordPress Core
-* NEW v The Administrator username “admin” is not being used - check for admin username
+* The Administrator username “admin” is not being used - check for admin username
-* NEW System Information Page PHP, MySQL, Server Info, etc. - see screenshot
+* System Information Page PHP, MySQL, Server Info, Memory Usage, etc. - see screenshot
-* NEW Security Status Page - see screenshot
+* Security Status Page - see screenshot
-* NEW Help & FAQ page
+* Help & FAQ page
-* NEW BPS Pro Modules Page - BPS Pro Modules are installed separately
+* BPS Pro Modules Page - BPS Pro Modules are installed separately
 * Backup and Restore your original existing .htaccess files
 * Use the provided BulletProof .htaccess files or create your own .htaccess files for BulletProof Security to manage for you
 * One-click security mode switching in less than 5 seconds from within the Dashboard